Puriyaadha Pudhir: Production

 The producer R. B. Choudary had remade the Kannada film Tarka (1989), based on Agatha Christie's 1958 play, The Unexpected Guest in Malayalam as Chodhyam; however, the remake remained unreleased, as he was not happy with the final cut.
 He later decided to remake Tarka in Tamil, and asked K. S. Ravikumar, then an assistant under Vikraman, to write the screenplay.
 Ravikumar completed the screenplay within a week, and later realised that Choudary had appointed him as the director.
 The film, Puriyaadha Pudhir, thus marked Ravikumar's directorial debut.
 R. Sarathkumar, who acted in the film, wore a belt around his neck while filming due to an accident he had before production began.
 The film was planned to be filmed in a 30-day schedule, at the rate of ₹1 lakh per day, which would bring the entire budget to ₹30 lakh.
 Ravikumar finished the entire film in 29 days, saving the producer a lakh.

 Soundtrack

 The music was composed by S. A. Rajkumar.

 Release and reception

 Puriyaadha Pudhir was released on 7 September 1990.
 On 21 September, N. Krishnaswamy of The Indian Express wrote, "Puriyaadha Pudhir is a murder thriller that is interesting, and well made from Kodambakkam standards."
 Kalki appreciated Ravikumar for making his debut with a thriller.
-The critic felt despite filming a story which resembles pocket novel, the director's hardwork is visible throughout the film.
-The film underperformed at the box office, and Ravikumar later opted against directing offbeat, experimental films; instead he went on to identify with mainstream, blockbuster films.
+The critic felt despite filming a story which resembles pocket novel, the director's hard work is visible throughout the film.
+The film underperformed at the box office, and Ravikumar later opted against directing offbeat, experimental films; instead he went on to identify with mainstream, populist films.
+Sarathkumar went on to star in various other films directed by Ravikumar, including his next Cheran Pandian (1991) and Nattamai (1994).